saksham-2000/SynthShield/README.md

 The datasets that would train the best models are exactly the ones you cannot freely share.
 Healthcare records, financial histories, user behavior logs: all locked behind HIPAA, GDPR, and SOC 2 compliance requirements that make exposing them, even internally, a genuine liability.

-Standard anonymization is famously breakable. k-anonymity gets defeated by linkage attacks.
-Scrubbing PII by hand does not remove correlations.
-And standing up a full data vault is infrastructure most teams do not have.

 SynthShield generates synthetic records that are statistically equivalent to the originals at the population level, while providing a formal, mathematical guarantee that no individual row is recoverable.